 ICA cooperative governance principles reflected

-Partly.
-As the draft law copy pastes the Directives, the ICA principles are reflected in the same way that they are reflected there.
+As the law copy pastes the Directives, the ICA principles are reflected in the same way that they are reflected there.

 Legal entities allowed